gabrundo/Progetto-Basi-Dati/documentazione.md

 		from corso_laurea
 		where nome = new.corso_laurea;

-		if tipo = '%triennale%' then
+		if tipo = 'Triennale' then
 				if not (new.anno = '1' or new.anno = '2' or new.anno = '3') then
 						raise exception 'Inserimento del insegnamento % non valido!', new.nome;
 						return null;
 				end if;
-		elsif tipo = '%magistrale%' then
+		elsif tipo = 'Magistrale' then
 				if not (new.anno = '1' or new.anno = '2') then
 						raise exception 'Inserimento del insegnamento % non valido!', new.nome;
 						return null;
 				end if;
-		else
-				raise exception 'Inserimento del insegnamento % non valido!', new.nome;
-				return null;
 		end if;
 		return new;
 	end;

 $$ language 'plpgsql';

 create trigger gestione_anni_insegnamento